TimMikeladze/super-yt-mp3/README.md

 # super-youtube-mp3

 CLI tools for converting YouTube videos to MP3 files.
-Extract timestamps from video chapters, description, comments and automatically splits output into appropriately named files.
+Extract timestamps from video chapters, description, comments then splits output into appropriately named files.
 Automatically adds ID3 tags to the files.

 ## Installation